armanexplorer/serving-systems-survey/clipper.md

 - Interactive Latency = < 100ms
 - evaluate Clipper using four **common ML benchmark datasets**
 - substantial latencies = 50-100ms
-- when predictions can influence future queries (like content recommendation):
-  - offline evaluation can be heavily biased
-  - A/B testing is statistically inefficient
-- Unless otherwise noted -> can be used to say something generally is true unless specified